SRI RAM GOBURDHUN CHARITABLE TRUST

 Dharmendra and the team

-plastic as well as cleanliness of the surroundings.
+The issues taken up last year were water and plastic as well as cleanliness of the surroundings were continued this year too.
 This is particularly relevant as the centre is located in a village where access is trough a small lane replete with buffaloes.
 Children were also encouraged to plant some green plants and learn to tend to them and respect them.

 Water and the plastic menace are issues that are discussed on a daily basis, as 10 minutes are seaside for this after every class.
 Children are encouraged to come up with their own solutions.
 Some children have now stopped bringing plastic bags and urge their friends to do the same.
 Peer pressure seems to be the best way to ensure such changes!
 Children are taught to recycle water.